kailermai/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA enters command to add a student to the class.
+1. TA requests to add a student to the class.
 2. TAHub adds the student’s entry and displays a success message.
    <br>Use case ends.